Strobesstrobes

 Strobes insight

 ADCS template misconfigurations now rival Kerberoasting as the quickest path to domain admin.
-Run Certipy find -vulnerable on every AD engagement; ESC1 alone has handed over more domains than any single 0-day.
+Run certipy find -vulnerable on every AD engagement; ESC1 alone has handed over more domains than any single 0-day.

 What does domain dominance and persistence look like?

 Domain dominance is the endgame: full control of the domain plus the ability to regain it at will.
-DCSync (mimikatz lsadump::dcsync /user:krbtgt or impacket's secretsdump.py) abuses replication rights to pull every password hash from a domain controller, including the krbtgt hash.
-With krbtgt, you forge a golden ticket and impersonate anyone, indefinitely.
+DCSync abuses replication rights to pull every password hash from a domain controller, including the krbtgt hash, without running code on the DC.

+With the krbtgt hash you forge a golden ticket and impersonate anyone, indefinitely.
 Silver tickets forge service-specific access, and a DSRM or AdminSDHolder backdoor gives quiet long-term persistence.
 This is exactly why incident response after an AD breach insists on rotating krbtgt twice and rebuilding trust.
 Because these paths reappear as the directory changes, continuous validation matters; agentic pentesting re-walks these chains as group memberships and templates drift instead of waiting a year.

 Frequently asked questions